 A Unique Curriculum with a Heart of Personal Transformation and Leadership

-Our curriculum builds upon our strengths of personal transformation, group coaching skills, a strong internship program, the integrative health focus and our pass rate of 100% for the NBC-HWC exam.
+Our curriculum builds upon our strengths of personal transformation, group coaching skills, a strong internship program, and an integrative health focus.
 In Fall 2023, we will launch new courses that will increase the emphasis on diversity, equity, inclusion and belonging.
 In addition, our curriculum prepares graduates to transition into healthcare settings including interdisciplinary healthcare teams in preparation for health coaching reimbursement codes.

 We believe that building on our strengths, and with our new focus on health equity and preparing health coaches to work in a variety of settings including interdisciplinary healthcare teams, we will increase the impact our students can make with individuals, in their communities, and beyond.